Critical Race, Gender & Culture Studies Collaborative (CRGC)

 Our flexible curriculum teaches students to become critical thinkers, innovative researchers, and skilled communicators.
 Our alumni enter the workforce with a social awareness that serves them well in the increasingly diversified workplaces of our globalized economy.
 In gaining a deeper understanding of their world and themselves, our students are prepared for a wide range of careers in communications, education, the arts, the non-profit sector, and government and public policy agencies.

-Events at AU
+Events at and around AU